 § 128-28.
 Administration and responsibility for operation of System.

-(1) One member shall be a mayor or a member of the governing body of a city or town participating in the Retirement System;
+(1) One member shall be a mayor or a member of the governing body of a city or town participating in the Retirement System.

-(2) One member shall be a county commissioner of a county participating in the Retirement System;
+(2) One member shall be a county commissioner of a county participating in the Retirement System.

-(3) One member shall be a law-enforcement officer employed by an employer participating in the Retirement System;
+(3) One member shall be a law-enforcement officer employed by an employer participating in the Retirement System.

-(4) One member shall be a county manager of a county participating in the Retirement System;
+(4) One member shall be a county manager of a county participating in the Retirement System.

-(5) One member shall be a city or town manager of a city or town participating in the Retirement System;
+(5) One member shall be a city or town manager of a city or town participating in the Retirement System.

-(6) One member shall be an active, Fair Labor Standards Act nonexempt, local governmental employee of an employer;
+(6) One member shall be an active, Fair Labor Standards Act nonexempt, local governmental employee of an employer.

 (d) Compensation of Trustees. - The trustees shall be paid during sessions of the Board at the prevailing rate established for members of State boards and commissions, and they shall be reimbursed for all necessary expenses that they incur through service on the Board.

-(h) Officers and Other Employees, Salaries and Expenses. - The State Treasurer shall be ex officio chair of the Board of Trustees and shall appoint a director.
-The Board of Trustees shall engage such actuarial and other service as shall be required to transact the business of the Retirement System.
-The compensation of all persons engaged by the Board of Trustees, and all other expenses of the Board necessary for the operation of the Retirement System, shall be paid at such rates and in such amounts as the Board of Trustees shall approve.
+(h) Officers and Other Employees, Salaries, and Expenses. - The State Treasurer shall be ex officio chair of the Board of Trustees and shall appoint a director.
+The Board shall engage actuarial and other services required to transact the business of the Retirement System.
+The compensation of all persons engaged by the Board, and all other expenses of the Board necessary for the operation of the Retirement System, shall be paid at rates and in amounts approved by the Board.

-(j) Record of Proceedings; Annual Report. - The Board of Trustees shall keep a record of all of its proceedings which shall be open to public inspection.
+(j) Record of Proceedings; Annual Report. - The Board of Trustees shall keep a record of all of its proceedings that shall be open to public inspection.
 It shall publish annually a report showing the fiscal transactions of the Retirement System for the preceding year, the amount of the accumulated cash and securities of the System, and the last balance sheet showing the financial condition of the System by means of an actuarial valuation of the assets and liabilities of the Retirement System.
 It shall also publish annually a report on supplemental insurance offerings that are made available to retirees and the extent to which retirees participate in those offerings.

 (1) The person was not acting within the scope of that person's official duties.